Please ensure Javascript is enabled for purposes of website accessibility

 Levels of Collection

-The Library collects for three major purposes: 1) to provide popular materials, 2) to foster independent learning, and 3) to support formal education.
+The Library collects for four major purposes: 1) to provide popular materials; 2) to foster independent learning; 3) to support formal education; and 4) to support an informed citizenry and foster civic engagement.

 In fulfilling its first—and foremost—purpose, the library will maintain a collection of current, popular materials in all formats for all ages.
 The primary focus will be recreational reading, viewing, and listening, with attention to providing nonfiction materials that are especially popular locally (e.g. Biography, travel, gardening, interior design, cooking).
-Recent statistics indicate that most of our borrowers use the library in this way; therefore, the largest portion of resources is devoted to this purpose.
-In fulfilling the second purpose, the library must provide a strong reference collection.
-Last, the library will obtain materials to assist students in all formal education programs.
-Standard reference works will be acquired.
-Up-to-date periodical subscriptions, materials on current issues in history, social sciences, science, and technology are important.
+Recent statistics indicate that most of our borrowers use the Library in this way; therefore, the largest portion of resources the Library’s materials budget is devoted to popular materials.
+In fulfilling the second purpose, the Library must provide a strong reference and information services collection.
+A wide array of electronic reference and information resources are now available, enabling users to access them online, as well as in person.

-The materials for the Library must be selected with the purpose of carrying out the mission of this institution.
-To assist in the process of selection, the following criteria are among those used to judge the quality and quantity of the items that are chosen: need, demand, value, reception, and relationship to other items in collection/Minuteman Library Network.
+The Library’s Collection Development Policy is aligned with the mission of the Library.
+To assist in the process of selection, the following criteria are used to judge the quality and quantity of the items that are selected for the collection: authoritativeness, relevance, need, demand, value, reception, professional reviews and relationship to other items in the collection and the Minuteman Library Network.

 Non-fiction